top of page

 A Stronger Start to Calculus

-Our AP Pre-Calculus Homework Club is a year-long support program designed to help students stay on top of one of the most challenging math courses in high school.
+Our AP Pre-Calculus Homework Club is a 7 week support program during the summer designed to help students stay on top of one of the most challenging math courses in high school.
 This program gives students consistent weekly support as they work through AP Pre-Calculus, helping them better understand class content, complete homework with confidence, and prepare for quizzes, tests, and the AP exam throughout the year.

-Rather than waiting until students fall behind, Homework Club provides a steady system of support that helps them keep pace with the class from the very beginning.
-In each session, we help students work through current assignments, strengthen their understanding of key concepts, ask questions, and develop the problem-solving skills needed to succeed in an advanced math course.
+Rather than waiting until students fall behind, this summer course provides a steady system of support that helps them keep pace with the class from the very beginning.
+In each session, we will work through a new concept, do lots of practice, and then assign indidual practice for outside of the session.
 We also focus on helping students become more confident, independent learners by reinforcing strong study habits, organization, and academic persistence.

 This is a great fit for students who want ongoing support in AP Pre-Calculus, whether they are struggling with the pace of the course, aiming to protect a strong grade, or simply wanting a consistent place to ask questions and deepen their understanding each week.